Divide/Conquer

 Divide/Conquer (pronounced "Divide and Conquer") is an American film and television production company founded in 2013 by Adam Hendricks, Greg Gilreath and John H. Lang.
 It is known for producing films such as Lucky, Cam, Black Christmas, Freaky, The Voyeurs, Vengeance, M3GAN, Totally Killer and Heart Eyes.

 Overview

 Divide/Conquer oversees the development and production of budget films.
 Its first films were Lucky, Like.
 Share.
 Follow. and Totem.
 It is also known for producing multiple projects with Jason Blum and Blumhouse Productions.
 Its films Freaky and M3GAN were both featured at Universal's Halloween Horror Nights in Hollywood and Orlando.

+On December 9, 2025, the company signed a first-look deal with Blumhouse-Atomic Monster.